mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/marathon-constraints/index.md

 ## Attribute as field name

-If `@hostname`, `@region`, or `@zone` are not specified as field names, then the field name is interpreted as a Mesos agent node attribute.
+If `@hostname`, `@region`, or `@zone` are not specified as field names, then the field name is interpreted as an Apache&reg; Mesos&reg; agent node attribute.
 A Mesos agent node attribute allows you to tag an agent node.
 See `mesos-slave --help` to learn how to set the attributes.
 If the specified attribute is not defined on the agent node, most operators will refuse to run tasks on it.
 In fact, only the `UNLIKE` operator will (and always will) accept this offer for now, while other operators will always refuse it.

 Marathon supports text, scalar, range, and set attribute values.
 For scalars, ranges, and sets, Marathon will perform a string comparison on the formatted values.
 The format matches that of the Mesos attribute formatting.
 For ranges and sets, the format is `[begin-end,...]` and `{item,...}` respectively.
 For example, you might have a range formatted as `[100-200]` and a set formatted as `{a,b,c}`.
 Regex is allowed for LIKE and UNLIKE operators; to match ANY value, use the string `.*`.